 Construction started in May 2018 reconfigures the 1960-built trumpet interchange joining Interstate 84 and U.S. 30 with the west end of I-86 in Cassia County.
 The $20 million project realigns the roadways for I-84, eliminating the arc along westbound and shifting the merge with traffic from I-86 to the right.
 A sweeping loop ramp replaces the shorter radius loop connecting I-86/U.S. 30 west with I-84 east as well.
-Work wraps up in Summer 2020.2,3
+Work wrapped up in Winter 2020.2,3

 I-86/15 Systems Interchange Complex

 Construction anticipated to start in 2022 addresses weaving traffic along Interstate 15 at the east end of I-86 while addressing functionally obsolete bridges within the exchange.
 A new northbound roadway will be built for Interstate 15 within the existing right of way.
 The former roadway will be rebuilt as a collector distributor roadway extending north from Pocatello Creek Road.
 Ramps from I-15 north to I-86 west and I-86 east to I-15 north will tie into the c/d roadway, eliminating the left side ramps within the 1960s-built directional T interchange.